RetroPie/RetroPie-Docs/docs/Doom.md

 GZDoom is a 3D-accelerated Doom source port based on ZDoom.
 GZDoom features an OpenGL/GLES and Vulkan renderers and packs lots of new features, among them:

 * Sloped 3D floors
 * Light effects, including dynamic lights, brightmaps, and glowing flats.
 * Quake2-style skyboxes
 * True color support
 * Model support (MD3, OBJ and IQM)
 * Unicode fonts
 * ZScript

 It has the broadest support for mods and the best support for total conversions.
 It is also a bit more performance demanding than the other DOOM source ports available, being suitable for PC installations or more powerfull SBC platforms.

 ### DSDA-Doom
 This is a successor of PrBoom+ with many new features, including:

 * Heretic, Hexen, MBF21, Doom-in-Hexen, UDMF, and MAPINFO support
 * In-game console and scripting
 * Full controller support
 * Palette-based opengl renderer
 * Debugging features for testing
 * Strict mode for speedrunning
 * Various quality of life improvements
-  * Advanced tools for TASing
+* Advanced tools for TASing (Tool-Assisted Speedrun)
 * Rewind
 * Support for MBF21 v1.4 and UMAPINFO v2.2

 It has good support for mods/wads and it's recommended as a replacement for LZDoom as an all-platforms suited source port.